LAKE GEORGE, junction Falls Dam & HYDROpower

 Junction Falls Dam is striking and unique in its structure

-• The bottom draw system used by Junction Falls dam actually cools summer storm water discharge.
+• The bottom draw system used by Junction Falls Dam actually cools summer storm water discharge.
 Source: “Kinnickinnic River at River Falls, WI thermal study” , October 2003.
 US Army Corps of Engineers, St. Paul District Mississippi Valley Division report, page 3 paragraph 3.

+• Junction Falls hydro generation provide 1.2 million kWh of renewable electricity to the Municipal customers, with a revenue in excess of $150,000.
 A profit will continue through 2047.
 Source: Kinni Corridor Project Session 5 Poster “Economics of Continued Hydro Operation.”

 and removal of excess water plants and algae.
 Remove

 • “Free The Kinni” means destruction of our unique hydropower production and Lake George.
 Removal places a high risk to the river.
-Estimated dam removal and related costs are $12 million
+Estimated dam removal and related costs are $24 million

 • In these unsettled times, it is nice to have a local renewable